tgirke/GEN242-2021/content/en/tutorials/rpackages/rpackages.md

 ## Workflow for building R packages

-The following outlines the basic workflow for building, testing and extending R packages with the functionalities of package development environment outlined above.
+The following outlines the basic workflow for building, testing and extending R packages with the package development environment functionalities outlined above.

 ### (a) Create package skeleton